 Today, Tommy is cancer free.

 His experience demonstrates the value of opioids, epidural catheters, and even marijuana for needed improvement in cancer pain.
+If you or someone you know is affected by cancer and thinking of getting a medical marijuana card, you can find out more by contacting these marijuana doctors in florida.
 My two-part Aches and Gains interview is available in its entirety by signing-up to Aches and Gains On-Demand podcasts.
 Please join today and you will gain access to my full library of innovative pain-relieving strategies plus upcoming new shows.

 How to Reduce Your Colorectal Cancer Risk